• Skip to main content

 Edisto River Treehouses, Carolina Heritage Outfitters, St. George

 Accessible only by kayak, the Edisto River Treehouses are the perfect retreat between Columbia and Charleston.
-There are three sizes of treehouses that can hold a number of people.
+Three sizes of treehouses can hold several people.
 They come equipped with hammocks, outdoor grills, and games.

 Creekwalk Tiny Homes, Travelers Rest